tamberg/idea/README.md

 At school (classroom, hallway, mensa, ...)
 ```

-> Idea: at school, if the cat wants food, switch on a dispenser.
+> Idea: At school, if the cat wants food, switch on a dispenser.

 ### Weather warning
 ```